-As a research team, we are keenly aware that the predominate number of women engineers identify as racially white.
-Because we are devoted to diversifying the pathways into engineering and the engineering workforce, we have and will continue to identify and recruit women of color or women who occupy other minoritized sociopolitical spaces, e.g., nationality, age, lingual, social class in every possible way.
-Our critical sampling approach allows us be cognizant of and responsive to these socially constructed and fluid categories.
-In addition, we have adopted the integrative model of intersectionality: one that considers each of a person's subordinate identities to interact holistically, suggesting that people experience these identities as one (Crenshaw et al., 1995).
-This perspective leads us to create a sub-codebook for women of color or other women occupying minoritized spaces separate from yet still included within the overall codebook for those who identify as white.
-We have and will continue to recruit a majority of women of color from two of the institutions.
-In addition, two of the PIs are women of color.
-We consulted with the Institutional Review Boards (IRBs) of the participating institutions prior to contacting volunteers to confirm that we adhere to all appropriate IRB protocols.
+As a research team, we are keenly aware that the predominate number of women engineers identify as racially white and may benefit from privileges associated with particular sociopolitical spaces.
+Because we are devoted to diversifying the pathways into engineering, we have and will continue to include participants who may not benefit from such privileges and identify and recruit women of color or women who are minoritized through their nationality, age, language, and social class among others.
+As we progress with our research, critical sampling will allow us to be cognizant of and responsive to these socially constructed and fluid categories.
+In addition, we have adopted the integrative model of intersectionality (not yet relevant to the results reported in this paper): one that considers each of a person's subordinate identities to interact holistically, suggesting that people experience these identities as one (Crenshaw, Gotanda, Peller and Thomas, 1995).
+This perspective will lead us to create a sub-codebook for women of color or other women occupying minoritized spaces separate yet still included within the overall codebook for those who identify as white.
+We have and will continue to recruit a majority of women of color from at least two of the institutions.

-Each participant is being asked to agree to a sequence of three interviews: life history (Goodson and Sikes, 2001), individual learning journey (Adriansen, 2012), and photovoice (Latz, 2017).
-The researchers at each site are expected to carry out and track the progress of the project, i.e., data collection, analyses, project journaling, as well as convene regularly as a team to ensure transparency, consistency, and triangulation for project quality purposes.
-Each interview is inductively analyzed using the NVivo qualitative data management and analysis software.

-We argue that our research approach gives voice to the volunteer participants and adheres to standpoint epistemology.
-First, case studies and the interviews in sequence focus on the everyday life as everyday actors know it.
-Critical sampling across institutions acknowledges the partiality of any one participant's experience, not only initiating and maintaining a dialogue across difference, but also necessitating that dialogue.
-The sequence of interviews empowers these women to tell their stories of thriving and claim their identities, that is, their competencies and expertise as engineers.
-We believe that the more that women can claim their identities, the more they will feel empowered and powerful.
-Finally, emancipatory praxis will not result from calling out institutions as "gendered, raced and classed" (Riley et al., 2014; Tonso, 2007).
-Emancipatory praxis is more likely to result when those who suffer from gender, race and class bias, can claim to thrive, doing engineering, and being engineers in an environment that accepts them as engineers.
-In what follows, we report the early findings observed mostly from the first two types of interview data.
-PhotoVoice interviews are scheduled to occur in fall, delayed due to

-COVID circumstances.
-The photovoice data are reported here were from our preliminary research.
+Each participant is asked to agree to a sequence of three interviews: a life history interview, individual learning journey interview, and a photovoice interview.
+The researchers convene regularly as a team to ensure transparency, consistency, and triangulation in the interview sequence for project quality purposes.
+Each interview is inductively analyzed using NVivo software for coding and qualitative analysis.
+The results reported here emerged from that coding and qualitative analysis of preliminary data.
+Our research approach gives voice to the volunteer participants and adheres to standpoint epistemology.
+First, case studies and the interviews in sequence focus on the participants lives as they define them.
+Critical sampling across three different institutions both acknowledges the partiality of any one participant's experience, not only initiating and maintaining a dialogue across difference, but also necessitating that dialogue.
+The sequence of interviews empowers these women to tell their stories of thriving and claim their identities as engineers.
+We believe that through claiming their engineering identities, women will feel empowered and powerful.
+Finally, emancipatory praxis will not result from calling out institutions as "gendered, raced and classed" (Tonso, 2007).
+Emancipatory praxis is more likely to result when those who suffer bias, can claim to thrive, can claim to be doing engineering, and being engineers in an environment that accepts them as engineers.
+In what follows, we report the early findings observed mostly at one institution and from the first two types of interview data.
+PhotoVoice interviews are scheduled to occur in fall, delayed due to COVID circumstances.
+The photovoice interviews reported here were conducted as preliminary research.

-Results And Discussion
+Results and Discussion